SmogDr/edar_coursebook/docs/06-string_date.md

 ## [1] "John"
 ```

   `str_replace()` searches for a match and then replaces the matched value with a new string of your choosing.
 The function takes three arguments: the `string` to be searched, the `pattern` to match, and the `replacement` string to be inserted.
-Let's replace the first period detected in each of hte `q1_responses` strings with a question marks.
+Let's replace the first period detected in each of the `q1_responses` strings with a question mark.
 Both `.` and `?` are *special characters* so we need to *"escape"* each of these symbols with two backslashes `\\`.

 ```r